tidyverse/tidyverse.org/CONTRIBUTING.md

 categories: [Other]
 ```

 The slug should match the file name.
-Generally, the `date` should be similar to the file name, but won't be identical - name the file according to when you created the blog post, but make sure you update the date when you publish the post.
+Generally, the `date` should be similar to the file name, but won't be identical - name the file according to when you created the blog post using the format `yyyy-mm-post-slug`, but make sure you update the date in the YAML header when you publish the post.

 Categories should be one (or more of): "case studies", "learn", "package", "programming", or "other".

+### Filetype

+Posts can be written in any of the blogdown-supported formats: `.Rmd`, `.Rmarkdown`, and `.md` (in the event that you do not have any code in your post).

+If you have any subheaders in your post you should use `.Rmarkdown`.
+A `.Rmarkdown` file renders to `.md`.
+A markdown source file will include a table of contents in the sidebar.
+This does not work for `.Rmd` rendered directly to `.html`.

 ### RMarkdown setup